ChaeWoojin/IE437_Data-Driven_Decision_Making_and_Control/README.md

     ```

 ## Acknowledgements
-We would like to thank the providers of the Spotify dataset for making this comparison possible.
+I would like to thank the providers of the Spotify dataset for making this comparison possible.